borbware/emuurom-web/playtesting.md

 * the **development build** of EMUUROM
   * Download it at [emuurom.com/devbuild](https://www.emuurom.com/devbuild)

 The instructions below describe how to record your computer screen.
+If you're good to go, you can jump into the next section: [Let's get started](#lets-get-started).

 ---

 ### Windows

 1. Press *Win+G* to open the Xbox Game Bar.
-2. Press the microphone button to turn mic on while recording.
+2. Press the microphone button to turn the mic on while recording.
 3. Press the record button (the circle) to start recording.
    * Note: You can also use *Win+Alt+R* to start/stop recording.
 4. Press *Win+G* again to close the Xbox Game Bar.